TyberiusPrime/nixR/README.md

 - Clone the repo
 - in ./nixR_builder, enter the nix dev shell with `nix develop`
-- For adding a date, edit nixR_builder/overrides/output_dates.toml
+- For adding a date, edit nixR_builder/overrides/output_dates.toml (release & end date of bioconductor releases are included automatically)
 - cargo run --release -- assemble to update the data and build ../generated
 - run the flake in the top level with `nix build --cores <number> --max-jobs auto --keep-going .#<date>`
 - possibly adjust the 'debug_set' in flake.nix to troublesome packages and keep running `nix build --cores <number> --max-jobs auto --keep-going .#debug_set` until you have fixed all build issues (or blacklisted enough packages)
 - commit & open a PR.

 ## Why not just use rPackages from nix?
  - The release cycles of nixpkgs, R and bioconductor don't match.
    With this flake, you're getting the date-approriate bioconductor, R and nixpkgs combination
  - increased reproducibility.
-Once you've specied a version of this repo and a date, you get an unchanging set of derivations
+Once you've specified a version of this repo and a date, you get an unchanging set of derivations
  - (hopefully) we'll be able to update bioconductor releases faster than nixpkgs.
  - not all rPackages in nixpkgs actually build.